 (c) Good Faith Consultation Certificate.
 A good faith consultation certificate complying with Rule 7.1(h) must accompany any_ motion in limine.

-(ed) No Replies Permitted.
+(d) No Replies Permitted.
 The moving party may not file a reply in support of its motion in limine.

-(ed) Pretrial Rulings.
+(e) Pretrial Rulings.
 All motions in limine submitted in accordance with Rule 7.20 must be ruled on before trial unless the court determines the particular issue of admissibility is better considered at trial.
 The court's denial of a motion in limine preserves the moving party's objection to the evidence for purposes of appeal.

-(ef) Effect of Noncompliance.
+(f) Effect of Noncompliance.
 Motions in limine not filed in not be ruled on before trial unless good cause is shown.
 The failure to file a motion in limine in compliance with this rule does not operate as a waiver of the right to object to evidence at trial.

 Rule 7.2 Motions in Limine